How to Write a Bug Report: Feedback Tips, Report Templates & Software Testing

 Essential Elements of a Bug Report

 A well-structured bug report is like a good detective story - it provides all the clues needed to solve the mystery.
-Here are the critical components every bug report should include:
+Here are the components every bug report should include:

 1. Bug ID and Reporter Details